boutproject/hermes-3/docs/sphinx/examples.rst

 where :math:`T_e` is the fixed electron temperature (5eV).

-The :ref:`vorticity` component uses the pressure to calculate the diamagnetic current, so must come after the `e` component.
+The :ref:`vorticity` component uses the pressure to calculate the diamagnetic current.
 This component then calculates the potential.
 Options to control the vorticity component are set in the `[vorticity]` section.

 .. math::